What is a Bishop?

 Submission of slate of 3-5 Finalists to Standing Committee:

-In winter, the Search/Nominating Committee will submit a slate of 3-5 candidates to the Standing Committee, all of whom this subcommittee feels would be qualified to be Bishop of Utah.
+In late January 2022, the Search/Nominating Committee will submit a slate of 3-5 candidates to the Standing Committee, all of whom this subcommittee feels would be qualified to be Bishop of Utah.
 With the submission of this slate to the Standing Committee, the work of the Search/Nominating Committee is over.

 When do members of the Diocese of Utah meet these candidates?

 The Standing Committee will hand over approved candidates (and any who may have been added through the petition process) to the Transition Committee (headed by Russ Pack), who will arrange a series of regional Meet & Greets to introduce these “finalists” to be the 12th Bishop of Utah to all members of the diocese.
-The Transition Committee will arrange the details.
+The Transition Committee will arrange the details but these meetings are tentatively scheduled to occur in the spring of 2022.

 How is our 12th Bishop of Utah selected?

 Canonically, this selection is done by an election at a Diocesan Convention (to be elected, a candidate must receive a majority of both the lay and clergy delegates).
-At this time, the convention is scheduled for the spring of 2021, but everything is tentative due to shifts in timelines caused by the impact of the coronavirus.
+At this time, the convention is scheduled for April 30-May 1, 2022.

+The consecration of the 12th bishop of Utah is scheduled to occur on Saturday, September 17, 2022 (by the Presiding Bishop of The Episcopal Church, Michael Curry).
+So, while we know that members of the Diocese of Utah have many questions, it is difficult to give definitive answers.
 May God continue to bless all members of this planet and guide all of us in our search process for the 12th Bishop of Utah.
-Please continue to visit the Bishop Search Website, utahbishopsearch.org, for details.
+Please continue to visit the Bishop Search website: Utahbishopsearch.org for details.